spenserblack/favlist/README.md

 - Create a new list with `favlist new`
 - Delete a list with `favlist rem`
 - Add a new row to the list with `favlist add`
+- Print values of list with `favlist list`

 # Build
 ## Dependencies